BarryCap/BarryCap.github.io/CONTRIBUTING.md

 #### Spaces before punctuation marks (**:**, **;**, **?** and **!**)
 ---
 &emsp;The rule is not always respected in French: **always add a [no-break space](https://unicode-table.com/en/00A0/) before [colons](https://unicode-table.com/en/003A/), [semicolons](https://unicode-table.com/en/003B/), [exclamation marks](https://unicode-table.com/en/0021/) and [question marks](https://unicode-table.com/en/003F/)**.

+---
+### No ugly library
+&emsp;I know the word ‘ugly’ is not very rational, but what I want to say is that about coding languages, the site must be cleanest as possible, **not using any HTML, CSS, JavaScript library nor preprocessor for doing things that could be done without one**.
+The following libraries must not take place on this project: Pug—Halm—Slim—Stylus—SASS—SCSS—Less—PostCSS—jQuery—Babel—CofeeScript—TypeScript—LiveScript.
+I must have forgotten some of it—but anyway,  if anyone wants to use an open-source library on this website, they have to demand permission.

 <br>